solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 And to return to the present case, I at the least insist that from hereon, controlled cuts shall be performed on Knyahynia.

+I can assure the author that I have already seen hundreds and thousands of glass inclusions, but no rock has remotely demonstrated what I have observed in the chondrites.
+Here, at a magnification of 1000x, there are not found magnetite grains as often occur in meteorite rocks, nor arbitrarily shaped glass inclusions, but circular, sometimes elliptical shaped surfaces with a wall, with at least a darker colored mass between the circle and its surroundings; moreover, this circle often lies in a depression (which one can really see in Table 15): the "perforations" are found only in tubes and finally, the wall of the toll-wall is pierced laterally by the channels, which are symmetrical and equidistant to those which are seen as points in the cross-section.
+These side cuts are quite clear in form, Table 8 at 300x magnification.
+This is something other than an infilling or inclusion.

 ...